PhD'18 (ancient history) University of Chicago

 Social history of Roman Greece; food systems; social geography and extra-urban landscapes; survey archaeology; historical memory; religion, magic, and medicine in Greco-Roman thought; Roman religion

-Producing a Province: Land Tenure, Agricultural Labor, and the Social Landscape of Roman Greece
+Producing a Province: Suburbanization and Agriculture in the Social Landscape of Roman Greece

 Erika received her BA summa cum laude in history and German from the University of Nebraska at Omaha (2009) and an MA in history from the University of Chicago (2010).
 While previous research projects have concentrated on religion and medicine in the ancient Mediterranean, Erika's dissertation examines the role of agriculture and land tenure in the growth of Greek metropoleis and the restructuring of social hierarchies during the late Hellenistic–early Roman period that would facilitate provincial governance.
 This work aims to build a more complete picture of Roman Greece by focusing on the oft-neglected rural sphere and also to better understand the impact of Roman rule on Greek landscapes, daily life, and social memory.